marinadudushka/Cpp-Data-structures-Project/README.md

-# Data-structures-SDP-2019-2020
-Some exercises and C++ Data Structures Project

-This is a project I made for my Data stuctures class.
-We were given projects to choose from and I chose The Labyrinth.
-The Labyrinth was a maze-like game which included a few types of characters all of whom had a different way of traversing the maze.
-The game included a file with levels, a function that checked if the level was passable(whether or not there was a path from the start to the end of the maze), three characters to choose from and a monster.
-I researched the different algorithms used in graph traversal and how to implement them on my matrix.
+## Labyrinth game
+The Labyrinth is a game in which the player has to pass safely to the end of thme maze without meeting the monster.

+The main focus of the project is the way the player traverses the maze.

+There are two charatcters to choose from:
+* The Sorceress
+* The Magician
+Both of whom have a different way of moving through the labyrinth.

+* The Sorceress' traversal uses A* algorithm, because she is able to "see into the future" and can find the shortest path to the end.
+In this case A* gives us more precise calculation of the shortest path unlike Dijkstra's Algorithm which is not always accurate.

+* The Magician's traversal uses Depth First Search because the way he moves is always in one direction until he finds an obsticle.